angular/angular/aio/content/guide/deployment.md

 ## Server configuration

-This section covers changes you may have to make to the server or to files deployed to the server.
+This section covers changes you may have to make to the server or to files deployed on the server.

 {@a fallback}